gomods/athens/docs/content/design/communication.md

 ### Asking about private things

-There are times when you do not want to know the mighty gods of Olympus about your desires.
+There are times when you do not want the mighty gods of Olympus to know about your desires.
 E.g:
 - You are requesting private module,
 - Communication is just disabled.

 In this case
-- User contacts Athens asking for a private module.
+- User contacts proxy asking for a private module.
-- Athens detects this repo is private and checks its storage.
+- Proxy detects this repo is private and checks its storage.
 It does not find it there.
-- Athens contacts VCS directly.
+- Proxy contacts VCS directly.
 - VCS responds with a module which is then stored in a cache Synchronously.
 - The module is served to the User.